nemo0622/pokeemerald-expansion/Seaglass README.md

 - Various QoL Changes, including:
     - Type Effectiveness shown in battle
     - HM System revamp: if HM is in bag and the right badge is owned, Pokémon that can learn the HMs can naturally use them
+    - Shiny odds 1/4096 by default, but Shiny Charm is in Player PC to increase odds (gives 5 extra rerolls!)

 ## FUTURE PLANS